 c.
 What is the winding resistance & insulation value?

-• Within 12 hours of first reporting the problem, the root cause was found in the loose bolts of the rotating rectifier assembly & problem was resolved soon after.
+d.
+Have they done the visual Inspection of the rotating rectifier assembly? - Within 12 hours of first reporting the problem, the root cause was found in the loose bolts of the rotating rectifier assembly & problem was resolved soon after.
 The engine started running smoothly without tripping.